-Camera’s settings affect the photo’s quality in different lighting conditions.
+Camera’s settings affect the photo’s quality in different lighting conditions, especially ISO setting & shutter speeds.
 Aperture focuses on how much light passes through, ISO settings adjust sensitivity to light, and shutter speed is something related to how long the light reaches your sensor.

 On the example of and Fotodiox Pro lightbox and Canon EOS 80d, you would understand how to set all such camera settings to get the required results.
 Any other camera will also have similar settings if it is in Manual mode.
 Therefore, you are required to make a difference in your product photography, which can drag the attention of the customers.
 So, you need to go through one by one to the following settings, which can assist you in capturing your product photos.

 ISO means how much the camera sensor is sensitive to the light.
+It’s important for product images.
 If the ISO is low, then the sensor is less sensitive, and it will take a little longer to shot.
+But higher ISO doesn’t work in this way.
 If you desire to take shots faster and to shoot in low light, increase ISO.
 Nevertheless, the photos, this way, will turn out to be granular.

 Measurements of ISO usually vary from 100 to 3200.
 “ISO 100” implies a full second while “ISO 3200” – 1/32 second.